aarong/feedme-spec/README.md

 #### Client

 Once a conversation is `Initiated`, the client may transmit `Action` messages to the server at its discretion.
-Clients need not await the response to one `Action` message before transmitting another.
+Clients need not await a response to one `Action` message before transmitting another.

 #### Server

-Once a conversation is `Initiated`, the server must respond to each valid `Action` message by returning an `ActionResponse` message referencing the same callback identifier.
+Once a conversation is `Initiated`, the server must respond to each valid `Action` message by returning an `ActionResponse` message referencing the same `CallbackId`.
 Any associated `FeedAction` messages sent to the client performing the action may be transmitted either before or after the `ActionResponse` message.

 ### Feeds

-Feeds are idenitified by a feed name and a set of zero or more key-value feed arguments.
-Different feeds have different feed names, or different feed argument keys, or different feed argument values, or some combination of the preceding.
+`FeedOpen`, `FeedClose`, `FeedOpenResponse`, `FeedCloseResponse`, `FeedAction`, and `FeedTermination` messages identify feeds using two parameters: `FeedName` (string) and `FeedArgs` (object of strings).

+If two messages have matching `FeedName` parameters, matching `FeedArgs` keys, and matching `FeedArgs` values, then the two messages reference the same feed.

 #### Client